orlox/binary_tools/utils/tests/README.md

 ## kicks

-I created a series of functions that randomly sample vaules to create both the kick magnitude and direction.
+The kicks file contains a series of functions that randomly sample vaules to create both the kick magnitude and direction, and another seriers of functions that makes a preditions of the final system post kick.

 The first is rand_phi() which samples the spherical coordinate phi from 0 to 2pi.
 The second is rand_theta() which samples the spherical coordinate theta from 0 to pi.
 The last is rand_velocity(sigma) which accepts a value sigma and returns a random velocity sampled from a maxwellian distribution.
 ```
 rand_velocity = maxwell.isf(rd.random(), 0, scale = sigma)
 return rand_velocity
 ```

-Anther function I created is a function that accepts initial conditions on a circular binary system and returns the final conditions on the system post super nova.
+The following function created is a function that accepts initial conditions on a circular binary system and returns the final conditions on the system post super nova.
 ```
 post_explosion_params_circular(Ai, M1, M2, M1f, theta, phi, Vk)
 return Af/Rsun, e, theta_new, unbound
 ```

-I also created a series of functions related to sampling an eccentric system with a kick.
-The first function finds the true anomaly of the system, then the second uses that true anomaly to find the separation of the system.
+To consider a non circular system, a series of functions were created to sample an eccentric system with a kick.
+The first function finds a random true anomaly of the system, then the second uses that true anomaly to find the separation of the system.
 ```
 def rand_separation(e, Ai):
     u = rand_true_anomaly(e)